protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 This section assumes an existing Docusaurus project.
 For those without an existing setup, you can use [`docusaurus-protobuffet-init`](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/packages/docusaurus-protobuffet-init#usage) to scaffold a Docusaurus project with this preset installed.

+NOTE: These commands should be run from your Docusaurus project directory.

 Install this preset.

 ```sh